Tina Keane

 Tina Keane (born 1940) is a British artist who has worked with film, video, digital media, and performance, and been a forerunner of multimedia art in the UK.
 Reflecting a feminist perspective, her works have often explored gender roles, sexuality, and political concerns.
-She has stated that her work is primarily about "identity and play".

-Biography
+Early life and education

-Keane studied at the Hammersmith College of Art and at the Sir John Cass School of Art (1967–70) and received an MA in Independent Film and Video from the London College of Printing (1995–96).
-She was a founder member of the non-profit women’s film distribution organization Circles - Women in Distribution.
+Keane studied at the Hammersmith College of Art, then the Sir John Cass School of Art (1967–70).
+From 1995-96, she studied for an MA in Independent Film and Video from the London College of Printing.
+She was a founder member of the non-profit women’s film distribution organisation Circles - Women in Distribution.
 Keane also curated and programmed exhibitions and screenings including The New Pluralism exhibition at the Tate Gallery, with Michael O'Pray, in 1985.

-Keane has been an important influence on successive generations of artists in the UK as a teacher at Central Saint Martins College of Arts and Design, London, where she was Lecturer in Film & Video since 1982 and Research Fellow from 2003 to 2012.
-According to Malcolm Le Grice, "During the 1970s and ’80s, the teaching of women artists – including Tina Keane, Anna Thew, Anne Tallentire, Joanna Greenhill and Pam Skelton –was one of Saint Martins’ major contributions to art education.
-Their influence helped create a lasting shift in the gender profile in British art, and Saint Martins in general maintained a committed concern for gender, ethnicity and sexual politics throughout the Thatcher years.”
-Notable students who were mentored by Keane include Sandra Lahire, Sarah Turner and Isaac Julien.